Dian Hart: 1950s to 1960s

-Already having been recognized as a well known singer and rising star, Hart appeared as a model for Ursula du Bois knitting articles in the Deseret News and The Blade in July 1966.The Blade Toledo: Page 14, now knit this! by Ursula du Bois In 1968 she starred in the Jet Set Revue at Las Vegas's Aladdin Hotel.
+Already having been recognized as a well known singer and rising star, Hart appeared as a model for Ursula du Bois knitting articles in the Deseret News and The Blade in July 1966.
+In 1968 she starred in the Jet Set Revue at Las Vegas's Aladdin Hotel.

 Later that year, Hart was working in Toronto, and was spotted by Gib Kerr who was also the manager of Rich Little.
-A year later he had signed her on and had become her personal manager.The Ottawa Citizen Sat.
-Feb 1, 1969 Page 24 Gord Atkinson's Show Business It was reported in the Valley News October 8 edition that she had completed her first recording on the Silver Cloud label.
-As she had already recorded prior to this with "I'll Wait" bw "Mama Worries" as a teenaged Dian Erhardt in 1958, this recording would have been released as Dian Hart and on the Kerr Label, which was most likely named after her manager Gib Kerr.The Ottawa Citizen Sat.
-Feb 1, 1969 Page 24 Gord Atkinson's Show Business Ernie Freeman who had produced Nancy Ames single, "Something's Gotten Hold Of My Heart" for the Silver Cloud aka SC label also arranged both sides of her single, "Used To" bw "All The Time" on Kerr.45Cat Dian Hart - Used To Joseph Porter who produced Lynne Randell's single, "Wasn't It You" bw "Grey Day" for Silver Cloud would later produce her album on Amaret Records.
+A year later he had signed her on and had become her personal manager.
+It was reported in the Valley News October 8 edition that she had completed her first recording on the Silver Cloud label.
+As she had already recorded prior to this with "I'll Wait" bw "Mama Worries" as a teenaged Dian Erhardt in 1958, this recording would have been released as Dian Hart and on the Kerr Label, which was most likely named after her manager Gib Kerr.
+Ernie Freeman who had produced Nancy Ames single, "Something's Gotten Hold Of My Heart" for the Silver Cloud aka SC label also arranged both sides of her single, "Used To" bw "All The Time" on Kerr.
+Joseph Porter who produced Lynne Randell's single, "Wasn't It You" bw "Grey Day" for Silver Cloud would later produce her album on Amaret Records.

 On February 24, 1969 she appeared at the Chateau Laurier.